February 21, 2018

 PART B – applies only if scoring possession followed opponent’s made free throw or live-ball made field goal (Otherwise, proceed to Part C):

-- Did scoring possession begin with an inbounds pass touched in backcourt?
+- Did scoring possession begin with an inbounds pass touched (by player or floor) in backcourt?
 (Lemon Test ends here)

 - NO (basket is disallowed*)